-2015 - Improved "Bouquet" Transmission Trials: In 2015/2016, transmission experiment protocols were modified due to concerns about (a) potentially low virus titer levels in the potted vines grown from cuttings of GRBaV-positive vines at vineyard field sites and (b) small number of insects per trial.
-Our concern is that candidate vector ability to transmit GRBaV is confounded by low titer levels in the GRBaV-positive vines used in previous trials and/or inadequate insect sample size.
-The new approach involves using "bouquets" of mature grape leaves from GRBaV-positive vines at field sites that were not sprayed with insecticides.
-Each bouquet consists of ten mature grape leaves held in a 16 oz. plastic container that contains moist perlite.
+"Bouquet" Transmission Trials.
+Because of the poor acquisition of the GRBaV pathogen by insects, the experiment protocols were modified due to concerns about (a) potentially low virus titer levels in the potted vines grown from cuttings of GRBaV-positive vines at vineyard field sites and (b) small number of insects per trial.
+The new approach utilized "bouquets" of mature grape leaves from GRBaV-positive vines at field sites that were not sprayed with insecticides.
+Each bouquet consisted of ten mature grape leaves held in a 16 oz. plastic container that contained moist perlite.
 All leaves were collected from GRBaV-positive vines (nodes 1-5) in an established vineyard in Napa County.
-Bouquet degradation was initially evaluated by testing petioles for GRBaV 6-48 hours after collection.
-Results indicated no degradation of the petioles.
-Finally, each trial now contains at least 100 insects/replicate (when possible) and 10 replicates per treatment.
+Bouquet degradation was initially evaluated by testing petioles for GRBaV 6-48 hours after collection (no degradation of the petioles during the test period was found).
+We also increased the number of insects tested to a minimum of 100 insects per replicate (when possible) and 10 replicates per treatment.

-Since July 2015, we completed trials using the bouquets with Virginia Creeper leafhopper adults (Erythroneura ziczac), vine mealybug crawlers (Planococcus ficus), and foliar form grape phylloxera crawlers (Daktulosphaira vitifoliae).
+We completed trials using the bouquets with Virginia Creeper leafhopper adults (Erythroneura ziczac), vine mealybug crawlers (Planococcus ficus), and foliar form grape phylloxera crawlers (Daktulosphaira vitifoliae).
 Due to concerns about bouquet degradation, these experiments used an AAP of 48 hours (2 days) and an IAP of 72 hours (3 days).
 Clip-cages (7 cm diameter x 2 cm height) were used to confine 10 insects/leaf to each bouquet (100 insects/bouquet).
 Bouquets with insects were placed in a 61 x 61 x 61 cm BugDorm cage and there was a total of 10 replicates per treatment.
-After the 48 hour AAP, clean potted vines were introduced into the cages.
+After the 48-hour AAP, clean potted vines were introduced into the cages.
 The clip cages were then removed, thus allowing the insects to move onto the clean vine.
 Bouquets were also removed at this time, after ensuring that they were free of the candidate vectors.
-Petioles from the bouquets were then collected for GRBaV testing as well as a sub-sample of the candidate vectors (10-50 insects per replicate) and the potted vines were then treated with a contact insecticide to kill any remaining insects.
+Petioles from the bouquets were then collected for GRBaV testing as well as a sub-sample of the candidate vectors (10-50 insects per replicate).
+After the 72-hour IAP, another subsample of the candidate vectors was collected for testing (10-50 insects per replicate) and the potted vines were then treated with a contact insecticide to kill any remaining insects.
 Three petioles were sampled from each vine (nodes 1-5) for immediate testing.
 Vines are now being maintained for a two-year period and petioles tested for GRBaV every four months.